vm109/knowledge-confluence/postgres/psql_indexing.md

 ### Indexing

 - What is indexing in sql?
-    - Indexing helps to easily identify records when the record set is huge.
+    - Indexing increases the efficiency of querying.
     - indexing uses sorting algorithms to sort data based on a column or multiple columns
     - When we create a primary key then the data is indexed based on the key.
         - how does this work if the key is composite key?